|| (Little Horn)

 » Daily Stopped ("Continual").
 While the sanctuary and furniture are disassembled and in transit, the continual offering cannot be burned.
 People confessed to human priests, not Jesus Christ.

 » Manna ("Continual").
 Note that during the exodus, before the sanctuary was built and while the sanctuary was in transit, the continual existed in the form of the manna from heaven.

 So even in transit, the continual does not stop simply because the sanctuary has been disassembled.

 - Laver ("Washing").
 Baptism was replaced with sprinkling.

 - Menorah ("Light").
 Darkness replaced the light of the Gospel.
 Bible reading was forbidden.

 - Table of Shewbread ("Bread and Wine").
-Passover was replaced with something inferior.
+Passover was replaced with something inferior and Pagan.

 Sanctuary Restored.
-The sanctuary is restored after 2300 days so that the holy objects will find truth.
+The sanctuary is restored after 2300 days so that the holy people will find truth.

 Then the Kohathites set out, carrying the holy objects; and the tabernacle was set up before their arrival.

 (Numbers 10: 21)